FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_06.md

-## Static Analysis (Elastoplasticity Part 2)
+## Static Analysis (Elastoplastic, Part 2)

-Data of `tutorial/06_plastic_can/` is used to implement this analysis.
+This analysis uses the data of `tutorial/06_plastic_can`.

-### Analysis Object
+### Analysis target

-The object for analysis is a 1/2 model of a can.
-The shape is shown in Figure 4.6.1, and the mesh data is shown in Figure 4.6.2.
-Quadratic tetrahedral elements are used for the mesh, and the scale of the mesh consists of 7,236 elements and 14,119 nodes.
+The target of this analysis is a 1/2 model of a container whose shape and mesh data are shown in Figs. 4.6.1 and 4.6.2, respectively.
+The mesh is a tetrahedral secondary element with 7236 elements and 14119 nodes.

 <div style="text-align: center;">
 <img src="./media/tutorial06_01.png" width="350px"><br>
-Figure 4.6.1: Shape of Can
+Fig. 4.6.1: Shape of the container
 </div>

 <div style="text-align: center;">
 <img src="./media/tutorial06_02.png" width="350px"><br>
-Figure 4.6.2: Mesh Data of Can
+Fig. 4.6.2: Mesh data of the container
 </div>

-### Analysis Content
+### Analysis content

-A stress analysis is implemented, where the displacement of the restrained surface shown in Figure 4.6.1 is restrained, and a distributed load was applied to the forced surface inside of the can.
-The Drucker-Prager model is used for the yield function.
-The analysis control data is shown in the following.
+In this stress analysis, the displacement of the constrained surface shown in Fig. 4.6.1 is restrained, and a concentrated load is applied to the internal part of the container (the forced surface).
+The Drucker–Prager model is used as the yield function.
+The analysis control data are presented below.

 ```
 # Control File for FISTR